Who is Quick Carbon?

 Once a model is built, carbon content can be estimated in the field in subsequent years using only the reflectometer and remote-sensing data, dramatically reducing sample collection time and cost.
 Consequently, Quick Carbon users can rapidly collect hundreds of measurements across a landscape, allowing them to produce detailed maps of soil C that reveal distribution across space and robustly estimate soil C stocks.
 As users re-sample over time, they can improve estimates by evaluating the ecological and management drivers of soil C variability and refocus future sampling efforts on key areas.
 By learning from itself, the Quick Carbon system improves sampling efficiency as it is used, further reducing measurement and verification costs.

-To date, Quick Carbon has collected training data in portions of WY, MT, CO, CA, OK, TX, NY, CT, NH, and ME.
+To date, Quick Carbon has collected training data in portions of WY, MT, CO, CA, OK, TX, NY, CT, NH, TN, and ME.
 We are working to scale up our training datasets so that they might be ready to go in new locations across the United States more rapidly.

 More broadly, the accuracy of our method depends on having adequate training data for the particular location you’re working in, as well as accounting for various soil factors that may impact reflectance results.
 Our ongoing work is focused on improving our training datasets and learning how best to account for those soil factors so that we can provide the most accurate estimates of soil carbon possible.